 Dylan watched her leave, his gaze slowly sliding to linger on the injured men and women.
 One of them was clearly bleeding from his gut.
 Another had an arrow shaft sticking out of her chest.
 Had they been in the tower, they’d be mended by now.

-“The bastards hit harder by the day,” the lieutenant muttered, seemingly to himself.
+“The bastards hit harder every time,” the lieutenant muttered, seemingly to himself.
 “Always in secret.
 What are you hiding?”
 The man faced Dylan.
 “I hope you’re worth it, spellster.
 We lost a lot of good people to those unleashed bastards when Fetch went to collect you.”

 His focus remained unwavering on the group.
 Whilst the people tending to them gave blankets and drink, no one saw to the man’s bleeding bandage or the woman’s arrow wound.
 “Shouldn’t a physician be looking after them?”
 That’s what non-spellster healers were called, wasn’t it?
 Were they in such short supply that people risked dying?
 Why didn’t the crown demand healers serve as well?